ysyk2021/the-promotion-engineer-building-a-strong-foundation-for-career-success/src/chapter-7.md

 Chapter 6: Balancing Results and Relationships
 ==============================================

-In "The Promotion Engineer: Building a Strong Foundation for Career Success," author emphasizes the importance of effective promotion engineering in achieving career success.
 In this chapter, we will explore balancing results and relationships.

 Understanding the Role of Balancing Results and Relationships in Promotion Engineering
 --------------------------------------------------------------------------------------